On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Introduction

-For general two-dimensional channel with straight outlets, it was also proved in \cite{Mu2} that the Navier-Stokes system has a smooth solution for arbitrary flux if where $\chi$ is the curvature of the boundary and $C(\Omega)$ is a constant depending only on $\Omega$.
+For flows in general two-dimensional channels with straight outlets, it was also proved in \cite{Mu2} that the Navier-Stokes system has a smooth solution with arbitrary flux if where $\chi$ is the curvature of the boundary and $C(\Omega)$ is a constant depending only on $\Omega$.
 However, the far behavior is not known even when the flux is small.
-In \cite{Mu1}, Leray problem \eqref{NS}-\eqref{BC0} with friction coefficient $\alpha=0$ was solved for any flux provided the two dimensional channel with straight upper boundary is contained in a straight channel and coincides with the straight channel at far field.
-Then the exponential convergence of the velocity is studied in \cite{Mu3}.
+In \cite{Mu1}, Leray problem \eqref{NS}-\eqref{BC0} with friction coefficient $\alpha=0$ was solved for any flux provided that the two-dimensional channel has straight upper boundary and coincides with the straight channel at far field.
+Then the exponential convergence rate of the velocity was studied in \cite{Mu3}.
 It's worth noting that the Dirichlet norm of the solution is finite since the corresponding shear flow $\BU$ is a constant flow in the case $\alpha=0$.
+The existence of solutions in a general two-dimensional channel, which may even have unbounded width, with Navier-slip boundary conditions was established in \cite{SWX2022slip} when the friction coefficient $\alpha$ is positive.
+When the channel tends to be flat at far fields, the uniqueness and asymptotic behavior of solutions was also established when the flux is sufficiently small ( \cite{SWX2022slip}).

-In this paper, we study Leray problem with full slip boundary condition, i.e.
+In this paper, we study Leray problem with full slip boundary conditions, i.e.